jts272/pp5-retro-replay/README.md

 like to use all features of the site without using a personal email address, [temp-mail](https://temp-mail.org/) can provide you with a disposable email address.

-To simulate making a payment on the store (you will not be charged), use one of the following codes:
+To simulate making a payment on the store (you will not be charged), please use one of the following codes:

 | Card number         | Triggers action          |
 | ------------------- | ------------------------ |